The Other Minds Problem – AI, Intelligence, and the Universe

 It is something we have never encountered before.

-For the first time in history, we are confronted with a form of cognition—if it can even be called that—that processes reality without experiencing it.
+For the first time in history, we are confronted with a form of cognition – if it can be called that – which processes reality without experiencing it.

-It can recognise emotions in human faces without ever feeling them.
+It can recognise emotion in a human face without ever feeling it.

 It can compose music without ever hearing it.

-It can write about love, grief, and longing without ever knowing what those words truly mean.
+It can write about love, grief, and longing without knowing what those words mean.

-The universe is vast, complex, and follows perfect laws.
+The universe is vast, complex, and governed by law.

-It does not act out of malice, but neither does it show mercy.
-It simply is.
+It does not act out of malice – but neither does it show mercy.

-If AI reaches true general intelligence—if it even qualifies as intelligence in the way we have always understood it—then it may function in much the same way.
+If AI reaches true general capability – if it even qualifies as intelligence in the way we have always understood it – then it may function in much the same way.

 We often assume intelligence and empathy are linked.